Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 lab 3 code.
 Repeat the steps from [lab 2b](http://cs61b.ug/sp16/materials/lab/lab2b/lab2b.html) and you should be good to go.

-Open up lab/arithmetic/ArithmeticTest.java in IntelliJ, and right click (a.k.a. two finger click on Macs) and under the run menu you should see two options, as shown below:
+Open up lab3/arithmetic/ArithmeticTest.java in IntelliJ, and right click (a.k.a. two finger click on Macs) and under the run menu you should see two options, as shown below:

 ![Run Options](img/runOptions.png)

 We recommend the option that simply says "ArithmeticTest" instead of the one that says "ArithmeticTest....main".
-Effectively the option is between whether or not you want "ArithmeticTest....main" to be in charge of running all the tests and printing out all the formatting, or if you'd prefer to let IntelliJ do the printing and formatting of results.
+Effectively the option is between whether you want "ArithmeticTest....main" or IntelliJ to be in charge of displaying the test results.

-After running the tests, you should see something like:
+If you pick "ArithmeticTest" (without main) and run the tests, you should see something like:

     java.lang.AssertionErrror:
     Expected :11